Income of $24,000 from the Int. Brotherhood of Boilermakers, etc. (previously reported here on the BenIndy on Nov. 3).

-Reporting on forms required by Benicia ordinance, the Valero PAC that is attempting to buy the Benicia Mayor race detailed a new contribution of $25,000 on October 15.
+Reporting on forms required by Benicia ordinance, the Valero PAC that is attempting to buy the Benicia Mayor race detailed a new contribution of $24,000 on November 2.

 The new money comes from an independent expenditure committee (PAC) formed by the International Brotherhood of Boilermakers, Iron Ship Builders, Blacksmiths, forgers & Helpers Local 549.
 It is interesting that this ultra-conservative labor group has been convinced to jump in with Valero, which is a non-union corporation.
 It’s not the first time – this PAC contributed heavily to Valero’s 2018 smear campaign against Kari Birdseye.

 I wonder how many of the Sacramento-based Brotherhood PAC decision-makers live in Benicia or even work at Valero?
 I’d guess the decision was made by a small group of highly-paid executives who have rarely if ever set foot in Benicia.
 And one might wonder where and who their FUNDING comes from??

 Cumulative Valero PAC contributions to date: over $249,000.(COMPARE: All candidates running for Benicia mayor and Council who pledge to run fair campaigns may not spend over $34,200 on their own campaigns.)